 RedPipe is a wrapper around the pipeline component of redis-py or redis-py-cluster.
 It makes it easy to reduce network round trips when talking to Redis.
-The interface is very similar to redis-py.
-Pipelined commands work almost like non-pipelined commands.

 For more general information about redis pipelining, see the official redis documentation.